Annie Prasad Vadillo Associate, Employment Law & Litigation, Discrimination, Harassment & Retaliation

 Bob has successfully litigated numerous high profile cases that have received coverage in the national media.

-A notable complement to Chris's litigation practice is his transactional work earlier in his career.
-He previously represented large public companies in mergers, acquisitions, strategic investments and private financings; private companies in initial public offerings; and emerging growth companies in general corporate matters.
-Chris' experience also offers clients a unique perspective on risk mitigation strategies to avoid costly litigation in the future.
+Earlier in his career, Chris represented large public companies in mergers, acquisitions, strategic investments and private financings; private companies in initial public offerings; and emerging growth companies in general corporate matters.
+Chris' transactional experience also offers clients a unique perspective on risk mitigation strategies to avoid costly litigation in the future.

 Silicon Valley; San Francisco